 Cows and sheep often graze in areas where big sagebrush grows.
 As the animals eat the grasslands, big sagebrush expands into areas where no grass is left.
 There is much more big sagebrush growing in southern B.C. than there was before we had cattle and sheep grazing.

-The leaves and branches are still used to make teas to help colds, and burning the leaves helps keep away insects.
+The leaves and branches are used to make teas to help colds, and burning the leaves helps keep away insects.

 COSEWIC: Not at Risk